 - Bring plans to staff for preliminary review before filing application

-- Ensure that all application and zoning requirements are met.
+- Carefully review the Zoning Project Submittal Requirements and ensure that all application and zoning requirements are met.

 AUP Tier 1 - Most complex projects, in or adjacent to a Residential district

 - Major Residential Additions over 14 feet in height,